DenisDorokhov/pony-prototype/README.md

 1. Option is looked up in ${user.home}/.pony\_test/pony.properties
 2. If option is not found, it's looked up in classpath:pony.properties

-To avoid out of memory errors when running GWT project from IDE, please use the following VM options: -Xmx256m -XX:MaxPermSize=96M

 Application supports running in Jetty or Tomcat application containers.